Design a real-time analytic

 This step of the configuration wizard is used to define the construction of geometry, date and time, and tracking information.
 Since the data source is an ArcGIS feature layer, the geometry and date and time information is automatically configured.

-- Drag and drop the USCG_Districts source below the ship_positions_simulation feed and connect it to the Join Features tool.
+3. Drag the USCG_Districts source node below the ship_positions_simulation feed node and connect it to the Join Features tool node.

-- For Relationship, check the Spatial check box and choose Intersects from the drop-down menu for the type of spatial relationship.
+3. For Relationship, check the Spatial check box and choose Intersects from the drop-down menu for the spatial relationship type.

 Configure a feature layer output

-With the necessary real-time processing node and an enrichment data source added, now add two outputs to store and visualize the data.
+With the data source and analytic tools created, you can add two outputs to store and visualize the data.
 First add and configure an output to store the data in a new feature layer.
-In the next section, add another output to send the data to a stream layer for visualization in a web map.
+Then, add another output to send the data to a stream layer for visualization in a web map.

-- From the Add Node menu on the left, click the Outputs folder and choose Feature Layer (new) and configure the output as follows:
+1. From the Add Node menu, click Outputs and choose Feature Layer (new) and configure the output as follows:

 Note: